mattdot/catwalk/README.md

       }
     }

-calculated properties
+Calculated Properties
 ======
 Calculated properties are read-only properties that are computed based on other observable properties.
-A calculated property raises a PropertyChanged event when the underlying properties it references change.
+The Observable Model base class raises a PropertyChanged event for calculated properties when the referenced properties change.

     public class SampleModel : ObservableModel
     {